Limin-Jiang/ImmuSeeker.v1.2.0/README.md

 ## Output File Descriptions

-Upon completion of the process, you will receive multiple files:
+Upon completion, several output files will be generated, each providing specific information related to HLA/KIR allele detection and analysis:

-### output_list.csv:
+### output.all.csv:

-This file provides information on the detected HLA names, the unique reads supporting them, gene names, and associated levels.
+Contains all potential allele candidates.
+This file includes detected allele IDs, gene names, the number of unique supporting reads, and associated allele levels.
+If the -ex true option is enabled, it will also include allele expression values.

+### output.candidate.csv:

+Contains the final set of predicted alleles.
+Similar to output.all.csv, it includes allele IDs, gene names, unique supporting read counts, and allele levels.
+Expression values are included if -ex true is specified.

 ### output_genetype.csv:

-This file contains the inferred zygosity for each gene, determined through Bayesian analysis.
+Reports the inferred zygosity of each gene, estimated using Bayesian modeling.

-### output_expression.csv:

-This file presents details on the detected genes, alleles, and protein expression levels.

 ### output_diversity_ex.csv/output_diversity_re.csv:

-These files present details on the diversity analysis results based on gene expression or the number of supporting reads.
+Provide results from diversity analysis, either based on gene expression (output_diversity_ex.csv) or read counts (output_diversity_re.csv).

 ### output_evolution_graphs.pdf:

-This file presents the phylogenetic tree for detected HLAs.

-### output.fq:

-This file includes the reads utilized for HLA detection purposes.
+Displays phylogenetic trees representing the evolutionary relationships among the detected HLA alleles.

 ## Additional information

-This project also encompasses an analysis of HLA diversity alongside a Contrastive Neural Network-based comparison of HLA haplotype groups.
-The code implementations and sample datasets are stored within the directory labeled "Example_Analysis_CL_and_diversity."
+This project also includes an analysis of HLA diversity, as well as a comparison of HLA haplotype groups using a Contrastive Neural Network approach.
+The corresponding code and example datasets are available in the Example_Analysis_CL_and_diversity directory within the original pipeline, accessible at <a href="https://github.com/Limin-Jiang/ImmuSeeker">ImmuSeeker </a>.

 ## Contact